 - Many major roadways (called the Transitway) in Ottawa are dedicated to OC Transpo buses only.
 These are marked with a diamond in the lane and/or a sign above the lane.
 Do not drive in these lanes.

 The Ottawa Airport holds 8 rental companies: Alamo, Avis, Budget, Discount, Enterprise, Hertz, National and Routes Car Rental.

 Click here for details: https://yow.ca/en/parking-transportation/car-rentals

 Certificates of attendance will be issued by e-mail after the conference.

 Climate & Clothing

-In the month of June, the daily high temperatures range from 13° to 24° degrees Celsius (56° – 75° degrees Fahrenheit).
+In late May, the daily high temperatures range from 13° to 24° degrees Celsius (56° – 75° degrees Fahrenheit).
 A light sweater is recommended to be comfortable in the session rooms.

 The official language of the Conference will be English.
 We do not foresee to offer simultaneous translation.

 The CCOCR, its Organizing Committees and Professional Congress Organizer shall not be held liable for personal accidents or losses or damage to private property of registered participants of the CCOCR 2022 Conference.

 The Harmonized Sales Tax (HST) is 13% in Ontario.
 Ontario provides relief on the 8% provincial portion of the HST on specific items through a point of sale rebate.